-Places is the perfect tool for consultations where you would like to investigate community views about a specific location.
-There are several distinguishing features of EHQ Places that make it a powerful engagement tool to use as part of your next engagement.
+Places tool is an interactive mapping tool that allows you to capture geo-spatial feedback as part of your online consultations.
+This is a perfect tool for consultations where you would like to investigate community views about a specific location.
+There are several distinguishing features of EngagementHQ Places that make it a powerful engagement tool to use as part of your next engagement.
 With Places you can;

-- Add multiple pin categories to identify feedback on different issues
+Add multiple pin categories to identify feedback on different issues

-- Restrict feedback to a geographic boundary using our polygon boundary tool
+Restrict feedback to a geographic boundary using our polygon boundary tool

-- Add multiple layers with information in customised colours.
+Add multiple layers with information in customised colours.

-- Create a survey, that will appear on each pin drop
+Create a survey that will appear on each pin drop

-- Select from 9 different map styles for the consultation map area
+Select from 9 different map styles for the consultation map area

-- Collect comments and images from responses
+Collect comments and images from responses

 This article covers the following main topics for Places:

 To use the Places tool, you have to add it to your project page.
 The following steps describe the process of adding Places to your project and understanding the various features and fields of the tool.

 1. Select the Projects link from the left side and select the respective project.